CLASSIFICATION NO. 397

 RISK AND LOSS CONTROL ANALYST

-Under direction, to plan, organize, coordinate and administer County risk and loss control programs; to act as liaison to other departments on risk, safety, liability, policy development and loss control issues; to conduct inspections, and arrange and conduct training to maintain compliance with loss control regulations of various state and federal agencies; to do other work as required.
+Under direction, to plan, organize, coordinate and administer County risk assessment and loss control programs; to provide professional and technical support to other departments on risk, safety, liability, policy development, strategic planning, contract review and loss control issues; to conduct inspections, and arrange and conduct training to maintain compliance with loss control regulations of various state and federal agencies; to do other work as required.

-The Department of Employee Services provides human resources services to all County departments, including employee recruitment and selection, personnel ordinance and policy administration, diversity initiatives, position classification and compensation, employee training and development, benefits administration, risk management, workers’ compensation, liability and casualty claims management, human resources information systems, labor relations and collective bargaining.
+The Department of Human Resources provides human resources services to all County departments, including employee recruitment and selection, personnel ordinance and policy administration, diversity initiatives, position classification and compensation, employee training and development, benefits administration, risk management, workers’ compensation, liability and casualty claims management, human resources information systems, labor and employee relations and collective bargaining.

-The Risk and Loss Control Analyst assists in ensuring a safe and healthy working environment, inspects County facilities and equipment and identifies risk and loss hazards, analyzes, consults and develops loss control and loss reduction measures, and ensures compliance with safety regulations, rules, policies, and procedures.
+The Risk and Loss Control Analyst performs a variety of professional and technical work.
+Incumbents work closely with assigned departments and divisions to provide oversight to meet county risk objectives.
+Incumbents exercise sound judgment independently in establishing a safe and healthy working environment as they; inspect County facilities and equipment; identify risk and loss hazards; analyze, consult and develop loss control and loss reduction measures; investigate events that result in personal injury and/or property damage and loss; and ensure compliance with safety regulations, rules, policies, and procedures.
 Incumbents coordinate with Department staff, and other managers and contacts regarding development of policies and procedures related to liability, casualty, and loss control issues for the County.

-The Risk and Loss Control Analyst differs from the Risk Manager which administers a County wide program to protect County assets and personnel against financial loss from physical damage or legal liability.
-It also differs from the Human Resources Analyst (Worker's Compensation Claims Examiner) that is responsible for all activities related to the administration of claims due to job related accidents.
+The Risk and Loss Control Analyst differs from the Risk Manager which is responsible for the administration of a comprehensive, County wide program to protect County assets and personnel against financial loss from physical damage or legal liability.
+It also differs from the Integrated Disability Analyst that performs specialized activities related to the administration of workers’ compensation, disability and leave programs impacting time loss and an employee’s ability to work.

 Duties may include but are not limited to the following:

-- Assists in the development and implementation of comprehensive County safety, loss prevention and risk management programs; assists in the design, development and implementation of County policies and procedures relating to safety, wellness, hazardous waste, loss prevention/control and regulatory compliance; evaluates safety and risk management programs and measures, and monitors incident and loss data to improve effectiveness.
+- Assists in the development and implementation of comprehensive County safety, loss prevention and risk management programs; assists in the design, development and implementation of County policies and procedures relating to safety, wellness, hazardous waste, loss prevention/control and regulatory compliance; under direction from the Risk Manager, takes the lead in evaluating safety and risk management programs and measures; monitors incident and loss data to improve effectiveness.

-- Consults with departments to identify exposures to loss; recommends loss reduction strategies; assists departments in the development and implementation of loss reduction and cost containment measures; performs a variety of loss prevention activities in the area of occupational injuries and illnesses; coordinates County's loss control program with other departments to reduce risks and liabilities by investigating incidents and accidents, collecting data, developing summaries, and providing reports to Risk and Benefits Management staff and other managers and contacts for resolution of liability, casualty, and loss claims; coordinates with Workers’ Compensation Claims Examiners on early return to work program.
+- Consults with departments to identify exposures to loss; recommends loss reduction strategies; assists departments in the development and implementation of loss reduction and cost containment measures; performs a variety of loss prevention activities in the area of occupational injuries and illnesses; coordinates County’s loss control program with other departments to reduce risks and liabilities by investigating incidents and accidents, collecting data, developing summaries, and providing reports to Risk and Benefits Management staff and other managers and contacts for resolution of liability, casualty, and loss claims; coordinates with Integrated Disability Analyst on early return to work program.

-- Analyzes vehicle claims filed against County for property damage, personal injury and vehicle accidents and recommends action; assists in developing recommendations for accident prevention and risk reduction; assembles relevant data regarding County responsibility or liability; identifies and pursues potential cost recovery from third parties on vehicle claims; monitors processing of claims to resolution; maintains, analyzes and interprets data related to injuries, accidents and claims to produce cost-effective results; provides periodic reports to departments and to Risk Manager.
+- Analyzes vehicle claims filed against County for property damage, personal injury and vehicle accidents and recommends action; assists in developing recommendations for accident prevention and risk reduction; assembles relevant data regarding County responsibility or liability; identifies and pursues potential cost recovery from third parties on vehicle claims; monitors processing of claims to resolution; maintains, analyzes and interprets data related to injuries, accidents and claims to produce cost-effective results; reviews insurance policies to ensure adequate and appropriate coverage; provides periodic reports to departments and to Risk Manager.

 - Monitors health and safety legislative and regulatory changes; evaluates implications for County policies, programs and operations, and recommends changes to department management to ensure compliance; stays current with industry practices and trends; represents the County to professional societies and other agencies via committees, etc.; coordinates safety promotional and awards events and other special programs.